-Keywords: tensile behavior of textile; modeling of textile; structural mechanical model; fiber-bundle-cells modeling; size effect of fabric samples
+Key words: tensile behavior of textile, modeling of textile, fiber flow theory, fiber-bundle-cells modeling, drape test behavior of fabrics

-1 Introduction
+1 INTRODUCTION

-Fibrous structures such as textile materials, fiber reinforced composites, and linear polymers are built up of discrete fiber-like elements such as textile or reinforcing fibers or yarns.
-The adjoining fibers or those intersecting a cross section of a fibrous sample create certain small assemblies that are fiber bundles in which the fibers show collective group-behavior [1-9].
-The fiber bundle can be treated as intermediate elements of a fibrous structure, which can represent the statistical properties of the geometry or the strength.
+The fibrous structures such as textile materials, the fiber reinforced composites, and the linear polymers, too, are built up of discrete fiber-like elements, textile or reinforcing fibers, or yarns as e.g. the element of fabrics.
+The adjoining fibers or those intersecting a cross section of a fibrous sample create certain small assemblies that are fiber bundles in which the fibers show collective group-behavior [1-4].
+The fiber bundle can be treated as intermediate elements of a fibrous structure which can represent the statistical properties of the geometry or the strength.

-In addition to the classic one [1], L.M.
-Vas et al. [4-9] have introduced some other idealized statistical fiber bundles called fiber-bundle-cells (FBC), and developed a modeling method as well as a software called FiberSpace [10-16], and shown that they can be applied to modeling some structural and strength properties of fibrous materials.
+Besides the classic one [1], L.M.
+Vas and al. [4, 5] have introduced some other idealized statistical fiber bundles called fiber-bundle-cells (FBC) and shown that they can be applied to modeling some structural and strength properties of fibrous materials.

-In this paper, a FBC model for describing the tensile behavior and breaking process of textile fabrics in main directions is presented and demonstrated in the case of a plain fabric made of OE rotor cotton yarns.
+In this paper is a FBC model for describing the tensile behavior of textile fabrics reinforced composites in main directions is presented and its applicability is demonstrated in the case of fabric reinforced membrane.